jeffh/Seafood/README.rst

 Let's break this command down:

 - ``include:net.jeffhui`` tells fabric to include the configurations of the given name (net.jeffhui in this case).
 The base configuration is always included by default.
 Configurations are listed as subdirectories of configurations
-- ``roles:yacs`` tells fabric what roles this minion (using grains) should have in its configuration, use commas to separate roles.
+- ``roles:yacs,everything`` tells fabric what roles this minion (using grains) should have in its configuration, use commas to separate roles.
 - ``deploy_host`` refers to the host to deploy to.
 They're specified in bootstrapper/hosts.py file.
 - ``setup_master`` bootstraps salt master and salt minion (which points to itself) on the target host.

 Also, if you want to ``apt-get upgrade`` while bootstrapping, you can pass the upgrade=1 argument to setup_master::

-	fab include:net.jeffhui.net roles:yacs deploy_host setup_master:upgrade=1
+	fab include:net.jeffhui.net roles:yacs,evernything deploy_host setup_master:upgrade=1

 All good?
 Let's deploy a salt minion on another machine::